Corn seedlings under flooded conditions. Photo courtesy of R.L. (Bob) Nielsen, Purdue University.

 Corn Survival in Saturated Soils

-2. Extended saturation will increase the risk of injury and death.
-Soil oxygen is depleted within about 48 hours of soil saturation.
-Without oxygen, nutrient and water uptake is impaired and root growth is reduced.
-A general belief is that young corn plants can survive up to 4 days of ponding if temperatures are in the mid-60s or cooler.
-With warmer temperatures, the plants will use the available oxygen faster and likely will not be able to survive as long.
+3. Young corn plants can survive up to 4 days of ponding if temperatures are in the mid-60s or cooler.
+With warmer temperatures, plants will not be able to survive as long.

-4. Surface crusts could form if water subsides and the soil dries quickly.
-This will obstruct air exchange into the root zone, making full recovery less likely.
+4. Surface crusts will form if water subsides and the soil dries quickly.

 6. Wet soil conditions will promote the development of seedling blight diseases, especially Pythium.
-The highest risk of these diseases will be in poorly drained areas of the field.
-The risk will also be higher for corn replanted into these areas.
 Diseases such as common smut and crazy top also become a much higher risk when corn seedlings are exposed to flooding.

 Nitrogen Loss

-Nitrogen is lost to leaching when in the nitrate form.
-The warmer the weather is will cause the ammonium form to convert to nitrate making it more susceptible to loss.
-Nitrogen loss will likely be more severe in low areas of the field where ponding occurs and more water is moving through the soil profile.
+Nitrogen loss is more likely in low areas of the field where ponding occurs and more water is moving through the soil profile.
 If field conditions permit, a supplemental N application may be needed to ensure the corn crop has enough N to reach its full yield potential.

 A Silver Lining